-- Miss Butterworth and the Mad Baron (the fictional gothic novel, not the very real graphic novel) appears in five of my books: It’s in His Kiss, What Happens in London, Ten Things I Love About You, Just Like Heaven, and The Sum of All Kisses.
+- Miss Butterworth and the Mad Baron (the fictional gothic novel, not the very real graphic novel) appears in six of my books: It’s in His Kiss, What Happens in London, Ten Things I Love About You, Just Like Heaven, The Sum of All Kisses and The Secrets of Sir Richard Kenworthy.
 It’s a very badly written, over-the-top gothic novel that half of my characters love and and half of my characters think is utter drivel.

 - When readers asked me to write Miss Butterworth and the Mad Baron, I always said no. The writing is florid, the plot absurd—It’s a lot of fun in bits and pieces, but an entire book would not be a pleasurable reading (or writing) experience.
 But my sister Violet Charles was a cartoonist and illustrator, and it occurred to me that while it would be a terrible prose novel, it could be a spectacular graphic novel.
 I gave her the idea, and she ran with it.

 - On the interior title page, one pigeon says to the other,”I’m not sure the author used ‘purview’ correctly.”
 This is a nod toward What Happens in London.
 Olivia says this to Harry, who says it to Prince Alexei, who says it Sebastian, who (predictably) says, “Of course it is.”

 - The pigeons have names, even though the reader doesn’t learn them all.
 We made magnets out of them (below).
 Left to right, they are: Sylvia Van Nest, Jean-Clawd, Clarence, Wingston, Rebeaka, and Eggsmerelda.
 Not pictured: the Propriety Pigeon.
 And Gerald.

 Inside Miss Butterworth and the Mad Baron

 - Explore more Miss Butterworth and the Mad Baron, a Graphic Novel Book Extras